hiddentao/clockmaker/README.md

 var timer2 = timers.new(aletFn, 1000);
 var timer3 = ...

-timer1.start(); // we can start them one a a time, or...
+timer1.start(); // you can start them one a a time, or...

 timers.start(); // ...start them all at once